“Sucks to B-U!”

 Bulge-bracket banks, the likes of JPMorgan and Goldman Sachs, would organize recruiting events at different universities across Boston, but rarely at BU.
 We had to find ways to sneak into other universities and attend their recruiting events.

-In order to increase my chances, I continued attending various events across Boston and New York City, dropping my resume off at every recruiting table and networking with many working professionals.
+In order to increase my chances of getting a job, I continued attending various events across Boston and New York City, dropping my resume off at every recruiting table and networking with many working professionals.
 I applied to thousands of internship listings on LinkedIn, career websites, and even Craigslist.
 I would also cold email hundreds of people requesting for a quick phone call to learn more about their roles, hopefully so that they can see how dedicated I was to working in their respective companies.

 Nevertheless, back-to-back, I was getting rejected.
 I did not understand why I could not get any call backs.